SpartzInc/automation_object/docs/blue_prints/base_level_configurations.md

 Base Level Configurations
 ----

-This document will cover the available keys and values that may be used at the base level.
+This document will cover the available keys and values that may be used at the base YAML or Hash level.

 ### Table of Contents:
 *    [base_url](#base_url)